 to the crowded streets of Cairo…

 through Al-Queda terrorist camps…

 and throughout the Middle East.

-I felt the warm tingle of adrenaline course through my veins and felt the weighty stares of hundreds of people upon me.
+I sensed the warm tingle of adrenaline course through my veins and felt the weighty stares of hundreds of people upon me.

-Then, spontaneously and in unison with Kristi, I began to giggle uncontrollably.
+Then, in unison with Kristi, I began to giggle uncontrollably.
 There was nothing else to do at that point.

 Initially, I thought my camera was unharmed, but after that my shots were slightly out of focus and red dust appeared on low light shots, which served as a reminder of the accident and my foul mouth.
 I am sure that there are people all around the world that still talk of the time that a guy dropped an F-Bomb during the moment of silence at Petra by Night.

 Have you ever dropped an F-bomb in an inopportune time?